 The Centre for Renewable Energy and Water (CREW) held its bi-annual conference at the VUT Southern Gauteng Science and Technology Park on 24 and 25 November 2016.
 The title of the conference was International Conference on Environment, Materials and Green Technology, which attracted international delegates with keynote speakers from Italy, Kenya and Southern Africa.

 The theme of the conference was: “Global Environmental Challenges and Emerging Materials and Technologies”.
-CREW, at the Vaal University of Technology, is a multi-faculty centre of excellence which centres on the management of water and wastewater and the generation of renewable energy, with a special focus on applied research.
+CREW, at the Vaal University of Technology, is a multi-faculty centre of excellence which centres on the management of purified water in the Vaal Triangle and wastewater and the generation of renewable energy, with a special focus on applied research.

 The conference thus aimed to develop collaboration and promote a research culture among academics in different disciplines, both internally and externally.
 The conference also served as a platform to find ways to improve the quality of water for both human and animal consumption.